lemkeh/genius_parser/README.md

 # Genius Parser

-Script for scraping, little pre-proccessing and collecting lyrics in txt file by artist's genius url Pre-proccessing works both with ru & en languages
+Script for scraping, little pre-proccessing and collecting lyrics in txt file by artist's genius url.
+Pre-proccessing works both with ru & en languages